aatherton2024/Order-Finals/README.md

 ## Repository Contents
-This repository contains the starter files for the lab scheduling lab.
+This repository contains files supporting exam scheduling Sutdent files should be formatted as:
-The starter files contain fictional student schedules with the format of
 ```
 student-name
 class1